Detective Series: Episode I: Part V - The case of the Mystery Phone Call

-Smyth walked angrily in my direction, probably to belt me a few times.
+Smyth walked angrily in my direction -- probably to belt me a few times.
 Sgt.
 Mulholland quickly grabbed his arm.
 "Forget it," she said.
 "We have bigger fish to fry right now.
 The plane will be here soon.
-Once we've unloaded the shipment, we can reload it with 'Mannix' here and toss his gumshoe ass out over the dessert somewhere.
+Once we've unloaded the shipment, we can reload it with 'Mannix' here and toss his gumshoe ass out somewhere over the desert.
 No one will ever find him."

 Smyth grinned like a Chesire cat.
 "Can't think of a better send off," he said, Mulholland's plan of disposal assuaging his anger.

 "Here, take some of these zip ties and bind our friend good and tight," she directed, extending her hand toward Smyth with the ties.
 There's some duct tape in the desk drawer.
 Tape his mouth and blindfold him with your pocket square, then come out here and help me open the hanger doors.
 The plane should arrive with the five bales in about fifteen minutes.
 They'll contact me on my cell phone as soon as they've taxied to the hanger."